abender14/Blockchain-Capstone/README.md

 # Blockchain-Capstone
-A repository for our ML and Blockchain platform code.
+A repository for our ML and Website code.